wa7nwp/nwp2019/19201_Ham_misc/social_media_comments.md

 # NWP Social Media Posts

+## Ed Fong J-Pole Antenna
+190724 Ed's three QST articles are interesting and educational.
+Links to the PDF's are at the bottom of his page here - https://edsantennas.weebly.com/about.html #antenna

 ## Speed of Light and Length of Antennas

 In https://www.kb6nu.com/468-ham-radios-magic-number - he says the 468 has a mysterious past.
 Not so mysterious as it's assuming a 95% velocity factor of 492.